The Trails with the Loveliest Fall Foliage Views in Every NoVA County

 Triangle

-This park in Prince William County, next to the Marine Corps Heritage Museum, is more than trails and shaded lawns.
-There is a 400-seat amphitheater, an 8-acre lake for fishing (bluegill, largemouth bass and crappie) and boating (seasonal pedal boats), a driving range, an 18-hole miniature golf course, batting cages, playgrounds, tennis and volleyball courts, and 3.2 miles of nature trails.
+This park, next to the Marine Corps Heritage Museum, has 3.2 miles of scenic nature trails.
+Plus, there is a fitness trail, an amphitheater, an 8-acre lake for fishing (blue gill, largemouth bass and crappie) and boating (seasonal pedal boats and canoes), a driving range, an 18-hole miniature golf course, batting cages, playgrounds, and tennis and volleyball courts.

 Manassas National Battlefield Park